 I enjoyed reading Wild: A Journey from Lost to Found by Cheryl Strayed.
-I found the book very gritty, ruthlessly honest and inspiring.
+I found the book gritty, ruthlessly honest and inspiring.
 All that from a book that at first glance is about walking the Pacific Crest Trail.
 It is, but the book is also about Cheryl’s life to that point.

 You can buy the book on Amazon Kindle here – Wild: From Lost to Found on the Pacific Crest Trail or the movie, here are the links for UK Kindle and movie.

-Walking the Pacific Crest Trail was not a long held dream that came true; it was more how to escape from this mess of a life right now.
+Walking the Pacific Crest Trail was not a long-held dream that came true; it was more how to escape from this mess of her life right now.
 The inspiration to hike was accidental, like many things, it came after noticing a guidebook in an outdoor shop while buying something unrelated.
 This relates to the Camino, I know many who just heard of the Camino because of the film or friend and got hooked and wanted to go.
 But yes, there are also others who had the dream for some time.

 Cheryl’s mother died young of cancer and this is a thread throughout the book:

 “It was the same when I tried to pray.
 I prayed fervently, rabidly, to God, any god, to a god I could not identify or find.
 I cursed my mother, who’d not given me any religious education.
 Resentful of her own repressive Catholic upbringing, she’d avoided church altogether in her adult life, and now she was dying and I didn’t even have God.
 I prayed to the whole wide universe and hoped that God would be in it, listening to me.
 I prayed and prayed, and then I faltered.
 Not because I couldn’t find God, but because suddenly I absolutely did: God was there, I realized, and God had no intention of making things happen or not, of saving my mother’s life.
 God was not a granter of wishes.
 God was a ruthless bitch”